elianemitchell/elianemitchell/README.md

   tldr: see my visualizations <a href="https://github.com/elianemitchell/TidyTuesday">here</a>!
   </h4>

 I am a Research Analyst at YouGov, working on global tracking and ad hoc studies for the country's largest social media companies.
-In Spring 2019, I graduated from Stanford University, where I studied philosophy and took significant coursework in journalism and psychology.
+In 2019 I graduated from Stanford University, where I studied philosophy and took significant coursework in journalism and psychology.
 Since graduating, I have completed a yearlong fellowship with the [American Voices Project](https://americanvoicesproject.org/), the largest qualitative study ever conducted in the US, and assisted three 2020 Democratic campaigns.
-I am now working on several projects related to politics, psychology, and data.
+I am now working on projects related to politics, psychology, and data.
 Please feel free to send feedback to this relatively new useR!

 <h3 style="font-weight:normal" align="center">
 What I'm up to!